sebastian-fuglesang/Komsys/app/README.md

-#This folder contains the application aside from what is hosted at Heroku.
+# This folder contains the application aside from what is hosted at Heroku.

-##Dependencies
+## Dependencies
-###Motion detection
+### Motion detection
--tensorflow
+- tensorflow
--opencv-python
+- opencv-python
--mediapipe
+- mediapipe

-###Game
+### Game
--pygame
+- pygame
--numpy
+- numpy

-###Database service
+### Database service
--mysql-connector-python
+- mysql-connector-python

-###Controllers and other components
+### Controllers and other components
--appJar
+- appJar
--stmpy
+- stmpy
--paho.mqtt.client
+- paho.mqtt.client
--threading
+- threading